The genealogy of the line of

 March 1796 to 28 October 1868 Married

-Elizabeth Wallace Farmer,
+Elizabeth Wallace (sometimes Wallis) on 30 December 1827 Farmer,

-farm labourer, then iron foundry labourer in Stockton Stockton,
+farm labourer, iron foundry labourer Stockton,

-Brotton, Kildate, Barnby, Roxby, Whitby,
+Brotton, Kildale, Barnby, Roxby, Whitby, Kirkleatham |

 |